ShefinyO/photo-printer-app/README.md

 - 📏 Choose print sizes (e.g., 4x6, 5x7, 8x10) from an intuitive dropdown

+-  Automatic Price calculation based on the page size and displays Order summary.

+-  Maximum of 5 photo uploads.

 - 💳 Order form integration — users can input details such as name, address, and phone number

 - 🗑️ Photo management — ability to delete photos before submission